Encorpluptit/wizz-technical-test/TechnicalTest.README.md

 - 19:45 - 19:59: Read the README.md file
 - 20:00 - 20:02: Install the project and run it
 - 20:03 - 20:08: Read the code in the front-end and the back-end
+- 20:09 - 20:22: Implement the search feature in the back-end and test it

 ## Reflections